Fast Complete Algorithm for Multiplayer Nash Equilibrium: Experiments

 For our first set of experiments, we generated games with payoffs uniformly random in [0,1] for a variety of number of players $n$ and number of pure strategies $m$.
 We used the same parameter values as those used for previous experiments for complete algorithms~\cite{Berg17:Exclusion}.
 For each set of parameter values $(n,m)$, we generated 1,000 random games as the prior work had done (with the exception of the largest game $n=5,m=3$ for which we generated 100 games).
 We set a time limit of 900 seconds for the random game experiments as the prior work had done.

 For all experiments with our algorithm we used Gurobi's non-convex MIQCP solver, with feasibility tolerance parameter set to 0.0001.
+For the GAMUT experiments we set the NumericFocus parameter to 2.
 We used an Intel Core i7-8550U at 1.80 GHz with 16 GB of RAM under 64-bit Windows 10 (8 threads).
 Prior experiments had been done with similar hardware: Intel Core i7-6500U at 2.50 GHz with 16 GB of RAM under 64-bit Windows 7~\cite{Berg17:Exclusion}.

 The results from experiments with our MIQCP algorithm on random games are shown in Table~\ref{ta:results-random}.
 For all games other than the largest class ($n=5,m=3$) the algorithm had very fast runtimes (in most cases averaging a fraction of a second), with zero runs over the time limit.
 For the largest class the algorithm hit the time limit in 58\% of instances.
 Analogous results for the best prior complete algorithms are shown in Table~\ref{ta:results-random-old}.
 Other than for the $n=5,m=3$ games, our algorithm outperformed both other algorithms by orders of magnitude in runtime.